databricks/terraform-provider-databricks/docs/resources/job.md

 * `timeout_seconds` - (Optional) (Integer) An optional timeout applied to each run of this job.
 The default behavior is to have no timeout.
 * `min_retry_interval_millis` - (Optional) (Integer) An optional minimal interval in milliseconds between the start of the failed run and the subsequent retry run.
 The default behavior is that unsuccessful runs are immediately retried.
 * `max_concurrent_runs` - (Optional) (Integer) An optional maximum allowed number of concurrent runs of the job.
 Defaults to *1*.
 * `email_notifications` - (Optional) (List) An optional set of email addresses notified when runs of this job begins, completes or fails.
 The default behavior is to not send any emails.
-This field is a block and is [documented below](#job-level-email_notifications-configuration-block).
+This field is a block and is [documented below](#email_notifications-configuration-block).
 * `webhook_notifications` - (Optional) (List) An optional set of system destinations (for example, webhook destinations or Slack) to be notified when runs of this job begins, completes or fails.
 The default behavior is to not send any notifications.
 This field is a block and is documented below.
-* `notification_settings` - (Optional) An optional block controlling the notification settings on the job level (described below).
+* `notification_settings` - (Optional) An optional block controlling the notification settings on the job level [documented below](#notification_settings-configuration-block).
 * `schedule` - (Optional) (List) An optional periodic schedule for this job.
 The default behavior is that the job runs when triggered by clicking Run Now in the Jobs UI or sending an API request to runNow.
 This field is a block and is documented below.
 * `health` - (Optional) An optional block that specifies the health conditions for the job (described below).
 * `tags` - (Optional) An optional map of the tags associated with the job.
 See [tags Configuration Map](#tags-configuration-map)